arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 I’d love to stay involved in the cell ag community.
 One of the reasons why I’m here is to find out the work being done in this space.
 Whether that is a post-doc position or working in industry.

-> > _"I didn’t know \[my work] could be applied to cell ag until I learned about New Harvest"_

 ## Marie Gibbons

 <img src="/img/mariegibbonslab.jpg" width="100%"/>

 > _"I loved both animals equally and wanted to find a way to keep snakes from starving without having to kill any mice."
-Marie Gibbons' photo taken from Good Food Institute_
+Photo taken from Good Food Institute_

 Marie Gibbons is New Harvest Research Fellow and Good Food Institute Research Fellow who recently completed her Masters at the Dr. Paul Mozdziak Lab at North Carolina State University.